Read our COVID 19 Travel Update

 Expert local walking and mountaineering guides accompany you throughout.

 The mountain areas we visit on our volcano climbing trip are stunning.
-Once acclimatised we climb three of Ecuador’s biggest and most beautiful volcanoes: Cayambe, Cotopaxi and Chimborazo.
+Once acclimatised to the high altitudes we climb three of Ecuador’s biggest and most beautiful volcanoes: Cayambe, Cotopaxi and Chimborazo.

 We have picked the best accommodation in each place that provide good access to the mountains.
 Cosy haciendas and mountain lodges offer us excellent Ecuadorean food and hospitality throughout the trip.